Lick Creek Township, Davis County, Iowa

 Lick Creek Township is a township in Davis County, Iowa, United States.
 As of the 2000 census, its population was 847.
+This number continues to drop, with the 2023 census having the population at 714.

 History

 Lick Creek Township was organized in 1846.
 It took its name from Lick Creek.

 Geography

 Lick Creek Township covers an area of 35.58 square miles (92.14 square kilometers); of this, 0.03 square miles (0.08 square kilometers) or 0.09 percent is water.
 The streams of Lick Creek, Little Soap Creek, Morgan Branch and North Chequest Creek run through this township.